-Today, we’ll be using this delicious drink to turn a fruity and tropical frozen treat into a boozy dessert.
-Whether you serve these pops at a dinner party or cocktail hour, you and your guests will love how the notes of melon and mango pair with the sake’s savory sweetness.
+Today, we’ll use Kato Sake Works’ Junmai sake to turn a fruity and tropical frozen treat into a refreshingly boozy dessert.
+Whether you serve these pops at a dinner party or cocktail hour, you and your guests will love how the notes of melon and mango pair with the Junmai sake’s savory notes and subtle sweetness.
 Enjoy!

 BOOZY MANGO CANTALOUPE POPS

 SERVING SIZE: Makes 9 Mini Pops

 1 1/2 oz of Junmai sake from Kato Sake Works